Spiritual growth can seem elusive. But you don’t have to stay stuck where you are. Maybe it’s time to rethink your approach.

 We in broader western Christianity have been making a big mistake for a long time, thinking that the “next big thing” to come along is always the best.
 We’re really good at following trends and giving into whatever the Evangelical Industrial Complex says is good for us.

 Remember The Purpose Driven Church?
 How about “WWJD”?
 The Prayer of Jabez?
-The Purpose Driven Life?
-Experience-oriented movements like this come and go.
-Publishing sales are largely behind their intermittent ubiquity.
-Campaigns like this make big promises.
+Promise Keepers?
+Experience-oriented movements come and go.
+Campaigns like these make big promises – and big money.
 But how often do they truly deliver?

 Ask yourself a blunt question: How much spiritual growth have you experienced as a result of all the next big things you’ve followed?
 If they really have helped you, great!
 I’m glad to hear it.
 But I suspect they’ve probably left you feeling disillusioned, stagnant, and maybe even a little disappointed.

-Every time another popular Bible study or growth movement comes along, the people behind it are just trying to repackage and reformulate what they know has sold before.
+Often when another popular Bible study or growth movement comes along, the people behind it have just repackaged and reformulated what has sold before.
 So we keep rushing forward, trying to stay ahead of the curve, hoping this next same old thing is going to produce different results.

 I wouldn’t say it’s insanity, exactly.
 But it isn’t productive.
 Or healthy.